kubernetes/website/content/en/blog/_posts/2022-11-29-pod-scheduling-readiness.md

 When a Pod is created, the scheduler will continuously attempt to find a node that fits it.
 This infinite loop continues until the scheduler either finds a node for the Pod, or the Pod gets deleted.

-Pods that remain unschedulable for long periods of time (e.g., one that is blocked on some external event) waste scheduling cycles.
+Pods that remain unschedulable for long periods of time (e.g., ones that are blocked on some external event) waste scheduling cycles.
 A scheduling cycle may take ~20ms or more depending on the complexity of the Pod's scheduling constraints.
 Therefore, at scale, those wasted cycles significantly impact the scheduler's performance.
 See the arrows in the "scheduler" box below.